Shenmue (video game): Development

 In 1997, development moved to Sega's upcoming console, the Dreamcast.
-In 1998, Sega of America vice president Bernie Stolar told Next Generation: "I can't tell you what Suzuki-san is working on.
-Let's just say that I've seen the project and it's going to rock the gaming world."
-The same year, to better market the game as a Dreamcast "killer app", the Virtua Fighter connection was dropped and Suzuki announced the working title Project Berkley.
-In November, Sega announced that Shenmue was so unique it belonged to a new genre it termed "full reactive eyes entertainment" or "FREE".
-By the time of the Dreamcast's release in Japan in November 1998, the game had been titled Shenmue.AM2 focused on developing the game world, creating a large open environment with minigames and subquests.
+In 1998, the Sega of America vice president, Bernie Stolar, told Next Generation that Suzuki's next project would "rock the gaming world".
+That year, to better market the game as a Dreamcast "killer app", the Virtua Fighter connection was dropped and Suzuki announced the working title Project Berkley.
+By the time of the Dreamcast's release that November, it had been retitled Shenmue.
+Sega announced that Shenmue was so unique it belonged to a new genre it termed "full reactive eyes entertainment" or "FREE".AM2 focused on developing the game world, creating a large open environment with minigames and subquests.
 The setting is modeled on Dobuita in Yokosuka, Japan.
-The team worked with interior decorators to design more than 1,200 rooms and locations, and created over 300 characters with their own names, personalities and relationships, some modeled on Sega employees, with detailed clay models as animation references.
+The team worked with interior decorators to design more than 1,200 rooms and locations, and created over 300 characters, each with names, personalities and relationships, some modeled on Sega employees, with detailed clay models as animation references.
 Meteorological records of 1986 Yokosuka were used to create algorithmically generated weather and day-and-night cycles.
 The cut scenes are rendered in real time, without full-motion video (FMV), and motion capture was used to capture the movements of Budō (Japanese martial arts) experts.
 To fit the material onto a manageable number of discs, AM2 developed a new type of data compression.

 In 1999, AM2 focused on fixing bugs, finding hundreds each day.
 At the time, there were no bug-tracking systems, so the team tracked bugs with Excel spreadsheets; at one point, they had tracked over 10,000 unresolved bugs.
 On one occasion, several non-player characters became trapped in the convenience store where they had gone as part of their scripted routines; Suzuki's solution was to widen the store's door.
 The product placement of the Coca-Cola and Timex brands also created problems, as the companies had strict specifications for their implementation.
 Suzuki said the biggest challenge was management, with over 300 staff and no experience of large projects.